Adding and Dropping Courses after Registration

 Students may add and drop courses without penalty until Monday, September 14, 2020.
 If students find themselves in the wrong level of a language, for example, this is the time to make an adjustment.
 Swarthmore students often shadow courses during this time period, visiting multiple courses before making final decisions.
 Since reading and writing assignments in Swarthmore courses can build very quickly, however, students are encouraged to make decisions within the first week, to attend the first class of all potential courses, and to use the second week only to complete the necessary paperwork.

-After the first two weeks and up to the end of the ninth week of the semester (on the date specified in the Academic Calendar), a student can withdraw from a course and receive a letter grade of W. A student cannot add a course during this period.
+After Monday, September 14, 2020 and up to the end of the ninth week of the semester (on the date specified in the Academic Calendar), a student can withdraw from a course and receive a letter grade of W. A student cannot add a course during this period.
 After the ninth week of the semester, students receive the No Credit grade if they drop a course.
 If a student is in academic difficulty after this point, dropping a course might still be an appropriate choice.
 A student's adviser should help the student through a triage process, to see if dropping one course to save the others makes sense.